Entanglement Routing over Networks with Time Multiplexed Repeaters: Memories with limited storage lifetime

 The previously discussed results imply that as long as consumers are willing to wait for some increased latency cost, time multiplexing always helps improve the rate of entanglement distribution.
 However, as time multiplexing blocks increase in length, qubits stored in the quantum memories experience more decoherence.
 We now relax the assumption that qubits are held in the quantum memories indefinitely and instead will evaluate for a finite valued $\mu$.
 This model will be applied to a 2D grid network to show that for given network conditions, there arises a finite $k$ for which the rate of entanglement is maximized.

-For such a network, there exists a trade-off between the benefits of increased time multiplexing block length and the risk of losing already established entangled links, as shown in Fig. \ref{fig:DecvsNoDec}.
+For such a network, there exists a trade-off between the benefits of increased time multiplexing block length and the risk of losing already established entangled links, as shown in Fig.~\ref{fig:DecvsNoDec}.
 This relationship results in an optimal time multiplexing value, $k_{\text{opt}}$, dependent on the network conditions.
-Fig. \ref{fig:With Dec, R vs k diff p} shows that as $p$ decreases, $k_{\text{opt}}$ increases.
+Fig.~\ref{fig:With Dec, R vs k diff p} shows that as $p$ decreases, $k_{\text{opt}}$ increases.
 When $p$ goes to one, so that external links are deterministic, time multiplexing is no longer useful, and $k_{\text{opt}}=1$.
-Fig. \ref{fig:With Dec, R vs p} shows that even with decoherence, there is an improvement in rate with time multiplexing, as seen by the envelope.
+Fig.~\ref{fig:With Dec, R vs p} shows that even with decoherence, there is an improvement in rate with time multiplexing, as seen by the envelope.
 The amount of improvement is limited by the magnitude of $\mu$.
-As $\mu$ goes to infinity, the achievable rates with time multiplexing will increase, eventually resembling Fig. \ref{fig:No Dec, R vs p}.
-Fig. \ref{fig:With Dec, k vs mu} also agrees with previous results, as it shows that as $\mu$ increases, so does $k_{\text{opt}}$.
+As $\mu$ goes to infinity, the achievable rates with time multiplexing will increase, eventually resembling Fig.~\ref{fig:No Dec, R vs p}.
+Generally, increasing $\mu$ increases $k_{\text{opt}}$, as seen in Fig.~\ref{fig:With Dec, k vs mu}.
 In the case where quantum memories have infinite lifetime, and thus no decoherence, the rate continues to increase with $k$.
-Fig. \ref{fig:With Dec, Optimal Rate} shows the improved rate over $(p,q)$ space, using the values of $k_{\text{opt}}$ shown in Fig. \ref{fig:With Dec, Optimal k}.
+Fig.~\ref{fig:With Dec, Optimal Rate} shows the improved rate over $(p,q)$ space, using the values of $k_{\text{opt}}$ shown in Fig.~\ref{fig:With Dec, Optimal k}.
 There is noise in the data stemming from the finite number of trials the Monte Carlo simulation was run over and the limited data points collected, so it is not immediately clear if the value of $q$ impacts the optimal $k$, despite it clearly affecting the average rate.
 However, it is once again clear that time multiplexing helps, especially in the case of lower $p$.